Chapter 6: No Story Left Behind

 Being surrounded by these comforts makes it easier to enter the heart of painful memories.
 So get comfy.

-Step Three: Choose an event
+Step Three: Choose a Specific Event

-Pick an intense event from your past.
+Pick a specific, intense event from your past.

-Choose one that feels challenging to revisit—but not so overwhelming that it shuts you down.
-That’s the 'growth zone,' where transformation can happen.
-Start with the toughest memory you feel ready to handle.
+Choose one that feels challenging to revisit, but not so overwhelming that it shuts you down.
+That’s the "growth zone", where transformation can happen.

 When I'm unsure which memory to choose, I'll ask myself questions like: